laderast/RBootcamp_old/chapter3.md

 ## The pipe character: `%>%`

 We're going to introduce another bit of `dplyr` syntax, the `%>%` operator. `%>%` is called a `pipe` operator.
+You can think of it as being similar to the `+` in a `ggplot2` statement.

-What it does is that it takes the output of one statement and makes it the input of the next statement.
+What `%>%` does is that it takes the output of one statement and makes it the input of the next statement.
 When I'm describing it, I think of it as a "THEN".
 For example, I read the following expression

 ```{r}